 Overview of Governor Walker's Entitlement Reform Plan

-Governor Walker's Entitlement Reform Plan was approved and signed into law on June 30, 2013 as part of 2013-2015 biennial budget.
-Implementation of the Governors Medicaid reforms mirrored the federal governments implementation of the Marketplace.
+Governor Walker's Entitlement Reform Plan was approved and signed into law on June 30, 2013 as part of the 2013-2015 biennial budget.
+Implementation of the Governor's Medicaid reforms mirrored the federal government implementation of the Marketplace.